A resource theory of entanglement with a unique multipartite maximally entangled state

 \paragraph{Existence of a maximally resourceful state.}

-Theorems \ref{noSLOCC} and \ref{noisolation} show that limitations of the resource theory of multipartite entanglement under LOCC can be overcome if one considers instead FSP or BSP operations.
-These positive results raise the question of whether the induced structure is powerful enough so as to have a unique multipartite maximally entangled state.
-If this were the case, our theories would point out to a relevant class of states that should be at the heart of the applications of multipartite entanglement playing a similar role to that of the maximally entangled state in the bipartite case.
+Theorems \ref{noSLOCC} and \ref{noisolation} show that limitations of the resource theory of multipartite entanglement under LOCC can be overcome if one considers FSP or BSP operations instead.
+These positive results raise the question of whether the induced structure is powerful enough to have a unique multipartite maximally entangled state.
+If this were so, our theories would point to a relevant class of states that should be at the heart of the applications of multipartite entanglement in a similar fashion to the maximally entangled state in the bipartite case.
 In order to answer this question, we provide first an unambiguous definition of a maximally resourceful state which, on the analogy of the bipartite case, depends on the number of parties $n$ and local dimension $d$: a state $\psi$ on $H$ is the maximally resourceful state on $H$ if it can be transformed by means of the free operations into any other state on $H$ \footnote{Notice that this already implies that there exists no free operation that transforms an inequivalent state on $H$ into $\psi$.}.
 We analyze first the case of FSP operations, where we find a negative answer to the above question.

-\begin{thm} In the resource theory of entanglement where the free operations are FSP maps, there exists no maximally entangled state on $H=(\mathbb{C}^{2})^{\otimes3}$. \end{thm}
+\begin{theorem} In the resource theory of entanglement where the free operations are FSP maps, there exists no maximally entangled state on $H=(\mathbb{C}^{2})^{\otimes3}$. \end{theorem}